Where We Work

 How will we deal with such a sensitive issue in a way that our collective effort and great intended aim do not backfire?
 How can we advocate for additional resources and commit to ensuring that they reach those most in need in the most cost-effective ways?
 How do we champion our local maternal health champions and activists and the precious gains they have made?
 What groups or individuals are best equipped to take on this delicate advocacy task?
 How do we work effectively in countries where there are fragile or non-existent democracies?

 And, for me, the biggest question: what is the role of the health worker in holding governments, organizations like IntraHealth, and programs accountable for using resources wisely to save women’s lives?
 How can we better prepare and equip health workers to advocate for themselves, their patients, and improvements in the health system?

-Improving women’s lives and health and creating an environment that provides comprehensive sexual and reproductive health services and supports healthy pregnancies and births is both an individual and collective responsibility.
+Improving women’s lives and health and creating an environment that provides comprehensive reproductive health services and supports healthy pregnancies and births is both an individual and collective responsibility.
 It is one we must be held accountable for in a systematic way if we are to see substantial improvements for this and future generations.

 Get the latest updates from the blog and eNews